 BJ first studied the application of Persuasive Technology to peace in 2006, when he taught the first Peace Innovation class at Stanford.
 In 2008 he taught the class again, leading to the first Peace Innovation project, Peace Dot, launching in 2009.
 With BJ’s continued advice and mentorship, the project led to the founding of Stanford Peace Innovation Lab in 2010.

 Trained as an experimental psychologist, Dr. B.J.
 Fogg directs research and design at the Stanford Persuasive Technology Lab.
-That lab’s mission is to create insight into how computing products–from websites to mobile phone software–can be designed to change people beliefs and behaviors.
+That lab’s mission is to create insight into how computing products–from websites to mobile phone software–can be designed to change peoples beliefs and behaviors.
 BJ is the author of “Persuasive Technology: Using Computers to Change What We Think and Do.”
-Outside the university BJ runs a startup company that creates compelling user experiences for everyday people.
-He holds seven patents for his innovations in user interface design
+Outside the university, BJ runs a startup company that creates compelling user experiences for everyday people.
+He holds seven patents for his innovations in user interface design.

 A behavior designer, social entrepreneur and mentor capitalist, Margarita Quihuis’s career has focused on innovation, technology incubation, access to capital and entrepreneurship.
 Her accomplishments include being the first director of Astia (formerly known as the Women’s Technology Cluster), a business incubator where her portfolio companies raised $67 million in venture funding, venture capitalist, Reuters Fellow at Stanford, and Director of RI Labs for Ricoh Innovations.
 She is currently a member of the research team at Stanford Persuasive Technology Lab, and co-directs the Stanford Peace Innovation Lab where she conducts research on innovation, game design thinking, persuasive technology & the potential of technology to change society for the better.
 Her projects have included the study of collaboration and citizen engagement to foster government innovation – Manor Labs, bottoms-up post-disaster response and recovery – Relief 2.0 and advisory roles in citizen psy-op efforts such as the the Israel Loves Iran and Romancing the Border social media campaigns.
 She is currently part of the working group for the Stanford/Naval Postgraduate School/US Army Governance Innovation for Security and Development research project.